-The authors also discuss the problem of dealing with difficult relatives at family gatherings and cultural mores surrounding the gift exchange.
+The authors also discuss the problem of dealing with difficult relatives at family gatherings and cultural mores surrounding gift exchange.
 The remaining chapters give ideas for simplifying and enriching the holiday celebration.

-Return to balance
+Return to Balance

 Reading this book gave me great insight into some of the reasons why that particular Christmas had gone so awry.
-I was trying to create an unrealistic, magical holiday while totally excluding my husband.
+I was trying to create an unrealistic, magical holiday while excluding my husband.
 I also put an inordinate emphasis on the gift exchange.
 This book helped me to see that although my intentions were good, my plan for a “perfect” holiday was destined to fail from the very beginning.

 If you’ve ever felt disappointed with Christmas and longed to do something about it, this book is a must-read.
 It’s not too late to get hold of a copy and begin unplugging the Christmas machine in your house this holiday season.

-Nancy Twigg writes from Tennessee.© 2002 - 2018, AnswersForMe.org.
+© 2002 - 2023, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.